surendhiran1110/flask-s3_resume_generator/README.md

 Resume Generator:

-The Resume Generator is a web application built using Flask, a Python web framework, that allows users to create and upload their resumes easily.
+The Resume Generator is a web application built using Flask, a Python web framework, that allows users to create and download their resumes easily.
 The application collects user input such as personal details, education history, work experience, and skills through a user-friendly interface.
 Once the user submits their information, the application generates a resume in plain text format and uploads it to an AWS S3 bucket.

 Features:
 1)User-friendly Interface: The application provides a simple and intuitive interface for users to input their resume information.